-An observer method may be declared by annotating a parameter @javax.enterprise.event.observes.
-That parameter is the event parameter.
-The declared type of the parameter is the observed event type.
+An observer method may be declared by annotating a parameter @javax.enterprise.event.Observes.
+That parameter is the observed event type.

-'''

 public void afterLogin(@Observes LoggedInEvent event) { ... }

-'''

 If a method has more than one parameter annotated @Observes, the container automatically detects the problem and treats it as a definition error.